LisaJK/grocerystore/README.txt

 post, edit, or delete their own products.

 Additional Functionality:
-- API Endpoints: the app has an implementation of XML endpoints.
+- API Endpoints: Apart from the required JSON endpoints, the app has also an implementation of XML and Atom endpoints.
 - CRUD: Read:    A product image field is added which can be read from the database and displayed on the page.
 - CRUD: Create:  A product image field can be included when a new product is created in the database.
 - CRUD: Update:  For already existing products product images can be added, changed and deleted.
-- CRUD: Delete: The function is implemented using POST requests and nonces to prevent cross-site request forgeries (CSRF)
+- CRUD: Delete:  The function is implemented using POST requests and nonces to prevent cross-site request forgeries (CSRF).
 - Comments:      Comments are (hopefully ;-)) thorough and concise.
 XXX Pycco?
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ------------------------------------------------------------------------------